mac-tron/quteff/README.md

 * Update the Vimium-ff CSS (optional)
 * Apply the urlbar `about:config` changes (optional)

-# Firefox URL Bar Customization
+## Firefox URL Bar Customization

-You may want to disable Firefox's URL bar enhancements to simplify the UI and prevent rich results appearing.
+Firefox uses a popup called "rich results" by default.
+You may want to disable this URL bar enhancement to simplify the UI.
 (Optional)

 ## How to Apply